Saving your configuration changes ¶

-To save any configuration changes you make when using the products in the stack, you need to set up a local Docker volume to persist state and data for the stack.
-If you don't do this, whenever you bring the stack down your configuration changes will be lost.
+To save any configuration changes you make when using the products in the stack, you must set up a local Docker volume to persist state and data for the stack.
+If you don't do this, whenever you bring the stack down, your configuration changes will be lost.

 /opt/out directory for the container.
-The location must be to a directory you've not already created.
+The location must be to a directory you haven't already created.
 Our Docker containers use the

 /opt/out directory to store application data.